polysyllabic/chaos/docs/chaosface.md

 Installation and Setup
 ======================

-The default installation of Chaosface runs on the Raspberry Pi, along with the engine.
-See the main TCC documentation for those steps.
+The default installation of Chaosface runs on the Raspberry Pi along with the engine.
+This is the simplest setup and is recommended if you're uncomfortable with setting up networking See the main TCC documentation for those steps.
 This section explains the steps you need to take if you plan to run Chaosface on a separate computer.

 Installing Chaosface on Another Computer
 ----------------------------------------

+To install Chaosface on a separate computer from the Chaos engine, you will need to know the IP address assigned to the Pi and to the computer that you're running Chaosface on.
+Note that there's a good chance that your router assigns these IP addresses dynamically, which over time can mean that the IP address will change.
+To avoid having to reset IP addresses periodically, it's recommended that you have your router assign static IP addresses to both the Pi and the computer that will host Chaosface.

-If you have already installed TCC with Chaosface on the Pi, you must first stop the interface from running on the Pi:
+If you have already installed TCC with Chaosface on the Pi, you must re-run the `install.sh` script and choose the options for remote installation.
+This will stop the chatbot from running from the Pi and allow you to configure the correct interface address.

-1. From a terminal window, log in to the Pi.
-2. Stop the Pi from starting Chaosface automatically with the following commands:
-        `sudo systemctl stop Chaosface`
-        `sudo systemctl disable Chaosface`
-3. Next, we must edit a configuration file to tell the engine where to find Chaosface.
-Open the file in an editor, for example, with the command `nano chaosconfig.toml` and edit the key `interface_addr` to contain the IP address of the computer running Chaosface. **UPDATE WHEN WE HAVE THE FINAL DIRECTORY FOR THE CONFIG FILE**
-4. Make a note of the Pi's IP address.
-You can get it with the command `hostname -I`.

-Set Up the Computer for Chaosface:
+Setting up the computer for Chaosface:

-1. Next, make sure Python 3 is installed on the computer you will use for Chaosface.
+1. Install Python 3.10 or newer on the computer that will run Chaosface.

-2. Install the chatbot somewhere useful and run it.
-TODO: ADD INSTRUCTIONS
+2. Download or clone this repository onto that computer.

+3. Run the dedicated Chaosface remote installer.
+This is separate from the Raspberry-Pi `install.sh` and can be run by itself.

+   Linux / macOS:
+   - Open a terminal in the repository root.
+   - Run: `./chaosface/install/install_chaosface.sh`

+   Windows (Command Prompt or PowerShell):
+   - Open a terminal in the repository root.
+   - Run: `chaosface\install\install_chaosface.bat`

+   Notes:
+   - By default this installs to `~/chaosface-runtime` (or `%USERPROFILE%\chaosface-runtime` on Windows).
+   - To choose a different install directory, pass `--install-dir <path>` to either installer.

+4. Start Chaosface from the installed runtime directory:

+   Linux / macOS:
+   - `<install-dir>/run_chaosface.sh`

+   Windows:
+   - `<install-dir>\run_chaosface.bat`

-3. Open a tab in your browser and navigate to the main page.
+5. Open a browser and navigate to the main page.
 If you're running Chaosface from the same computer as the web browser, this will be `http://localhost/`

-4. In the `Connection Setup` tab of Chaosface, set the address for the Pi to the value you found above.
+6. In the `Connection Setup` tab of Chaosface, set the address for the Pi to the value you found above.
 Do not change the talk/listen ports unless you know what you are doing.

-5. Make sure any firewall on your computer isn't blocking local network access to the talk and listen ports (5555 and 5556).
+7. Make sure any firewall on your computer isn't blocking local network access to the talk and listen ports (5555 and 5556).
 If you are running the interface on a Windows machine and it is set to be on a private network, you should not have any issues.
 If your computer is set to be on a public network, you will have to manually open the listen port (5556 by default) to